algolia/instantsearch/packages/algoliasearch-helper/documentation-src/metalsmith/content/reference.md

 for one-shot searches that won't influence the rest of the app.
 It lets you change the parameters before sending the query.

-Most of the searches will be done using the first method.
+Most of the searches will be done using the first method because it implements a mechanism that ensure that the answers process will never be outdated.
+For example, if you do two searches close one to another and if the network is not reliable, you might end up having the second search results before the first one.
+This can't happend when using the event based method, that's why it is prefered.

+You can also search into the values of the facets using `searchForFacetValues`.
+This method can be called in the same way that `searchOnce`.

 {{> jsdoc jsdoc/helper/search}}
 {{> jsdoc jsdoc/helper/searchOnce}}
+{{> jsdoc jsdoc/helper/searchForFacetValues}}
 {{> jsdoc jsdoc/helper/clearCache}}

 ### Query and index